TECOM Group: Pure Ice Cream signs agreement to raise annual production capacity by 300% with AED 80 million hub at Dubai Industrial City

+- Dubai Industrial City welcomes the manufacturer of Kwality Ice Creams and Hershey's Ice Cream as a customer during the SIAL Paris international food show

+- The facility is aligned with the vision of Dubai Economic Agenda 'D33', Operation 300bn, and Make it in the Emirates to grow the manufacturing sector

 DUBAI, UAE, Oct.
-22, 2024 /PRNewswire/ -- Pure Ice Cream, the manufacturer of brands such as Kwality Ice Creams and Hershey's Ice Cream, has signed an agreement to establish a production facility representing an AED 80 million investment at Dubai Industrial City, the region's leading manufacturing and logistics hub.
+22, 2024 /PRNewswire/ -- Pure Ice Cream, the manufacturer of brands such as Kwality Ice Creams and Hershey's Ice Cream, has signed a musataha agreement to establish a production facility representing an AED 80 million investment at Dubai Industrial City, the region's leading manufacturing and logistics hub.

 Kwality Ice Creams is the flagship brand of the UAE-based Pure Ice Cream, and is distributed across more than 8,000 retail outlets in the UAE as well as to neighbouring countries in the GCC and African markets including Tanzania and Ethiopia.
 Pure Ice Cream's agreement with Dubai Industrial City was announced during the district's participation at the SIAL Paris international food show as part of Dubai Department of Economy and Tourism's (DET) delegation on 19-23 October 2024 at Paris Nord Villepinte, France.